 At AvBrite, we’re leveraging the power of innovative team communication technology to grow this networking and information-sharing group of people with the AvBrite Community.

-Chat rooms are more formally known as “channels.”
-Channels keep conversations organized and focused on specific topics.
-Whether you’re seeking help on a particular safety problem, want the scoop on an auditing vendor, or have a general question about running a safety management system (SMS), there’s a channel for it.
+The AvBrite Community is built on a platform that facilitates engaging courses, discussions, members, live streams, chat, events, and memberships.
+Thoughtfully organized Spaces keep conversations focused on specific topics.
+Whether you’re seeking help on a particular safety problem, want the scoop on an auditing vendor, or have a general question about running a safety management system (SMS), there’s a Space for it.

-By using channels within the AvBrite Community, trusted professionals from flight departments across the industry can work together to help one another navigate through unexpected challenges.
+By using spaces within the AvBrite Community, trusted professionals from flight departments across the industry can work together to help one another navigate through unexpected challenges.

 Few industries stand to benefit more from the sharing of information between organizations than aviation does.
 A failure to learn from the experiences of others can lead to events that result in costly damage, serious injuries, and even loss of life.